 Australia’s first commercially available peanut butter was made by the Sanitarium Health Food Company and introduced in 1898.
 It was among the world’s first commercial peanut butters.
 Cereal manufacturers, Kellogg’s, patented a peanut butter process in 1895 and it was being advertised under the Sanitas brand, also in 1898.
 From the 1930s, Sanitarium marketed their peanut butter under the brand name ‘Betta’.

 Peanuts are thought to be native to Peru and/or Brazil and were certainly used as food by native peoples as long as 3500 years ago.
-By the 15th century they were being grown as far north as Mexico.
-The Aztecs enjoyed a form of peanut butter, mashing peanuts to a paste.
+By the 15th century, they were being grown as far north as Mexico.
+The Aztecs enjoyed a form of peanut butter, mashing peanuts into a paste.